mooreryan/ocaml_python_bindgen/_docs_src/src/dictionaries.md

 # Handling Python Dictionaries

+*Note: This is a simpler way to handle dictionaries.
+For a more general, but more complicated way, see [here](dictionaries-2.md).*

 Let's see how to handle Python `Dictionaries`.
 For now, you need to define a module that has a couple of functions.
 For now, we will call it `Dict`.
 You can use a signature or `mli` file if you want, but to keep it simple, we will leave it out for now.

 Stick the following code in a file called `dict.ml`